Facebook's Oculus forms in-house virtual-reality film studio

 | PARK CITY, Utah

-PARK CITY, Utah Facebook Inc's Oculus VR is getting into movies with an in-house studio dedicated to making virtual-reality films and will show its first short movie at the Sundance Film Festival on Monday, the company said.
+PARK CITY, Utah Facebook Inc's Oculus VR is getting into movies with an in-house studio dedicated to making virtual-reality films and premiered its first short piece at the Sundance Film Festival on Monday.

 Facebook bought Oculus last year for $2 billion.
 So far the business has largely focused on video games for its pioneering wrap-around Rift headset.